 |Cannabis and the Border-Tips for Travellers (0.07 MB)||Available after Purchase|

 |Wild v Carriage Funeral Holdings Inc (0.19 MB)||Available after Purchase|

 |Justin Wild v.
 Carriage Funeral Holdings, Inc. 2 (0.27 MB)||Download|

 |ABA Ethics Panel Rules (0.08 MB)||Available after Purchase|

 Jessica C. McElfresh of McElfresh Law, Inc. has worked in cannabis law and policy since 2010.
 She focuses on local and state applications, land use, regulatory compliance, and business law.
 She represents cannabis retailers, distributors, cultivators, manufacturers, and testing labs, as well as landlords and ancillary businesses.
-Jessica has guided clients through successful applications in jurisdictions such as the City of San Diego, Cathedral City, Desert Hot Springs, La Mesa, and the County of San Diego.
+Jessica has guided clients through successful applications in jurisdictions such as the City of San Diego, La Mesa, and the County of San Diego.

-Jessica has authored and advised on numerous local ordinances and ballot measures to regulate cannabis businesses, including Measure U in La Mesa, Measure V in Lemon Grove, and Measure H in Encinitas.
-She has won writs of mandate at the local and appellate level to compel local governments and registrars of voters to accept petitions and count voter signatures.
+Jessica has authored or advised on nearly ten local ballot measures to regulate cannabis businesses.
+Successes include Measure U in La Mesa and Measure V in Lemon Grove in 2016.
+This November, the City of Encinitas will vote on Measure H, one of her projects.
+As part of this work, Jessica has won writs of mandate at the local and appellate level to compel local governments and registrars of voters to accept petitions and count voter signatures.